digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-in-depth/index.md

 ## Network management landscape

+MRTG was released into an internet that was before Google, Facebook and even Amazon.
+The web did exist but there were very few websites kicking around.

 ## MRTG architecture

-MRTG version 1 could not be much simpler.
+MRTG version 1.0 could not be much simpler.
 The software consists of a single executable program written in Perl, a sample configuration file, rudimentary documentation (see figure 1) in the form of a web page and some images to be used in the outputted html pages.

 In order to install MRTG you first need to copy the sample configuration file and modify it to point to a local router supporting SNMP.
 You then need to schedule a cron job to run every 5 minutes to run the MRTG executable with the configuration file as the first parameter.
 The `mrtg` executable will run and query your local router via SNMP for the in/out octets and slowly build a series of graphs embedded onto a single web page.
 If you have multiple routers, create a configuration file for each one and a new cron job.
 Your output will be a series of web pages with the in/out octets displayed in a series of graphs as well as a file with the raw time series data.